 Teak is highly prized around the world for its multiple uses.
 It is a popular material for outdoor applications in particular, owing to its inherent resistance to moisture and decay.
 Teak may be found as the basis for patios, yacht flooring, or deck chairs, among other forms of wood objects that must withstand inclement weather.
 Although plantation teak is a more affordable, sustainable, accessible option than old-growth teak from endangered Southeast Asian forests, there are some lumber projects that may instead opt for another form of hardwood in place of teak.
-These alternative hardwoods have distinct pros and cons, and it takes a discerning lumber expert to determine whether any of them are truly suitable for a project that calls for the unique qualities that teak brings to the
+These alternative hardwoods have distinct pros and cons, and it takes a discerning lumber expert to determine whether any of them are truly suitable for a project that calls for the unique qualities that teak brings.

 From the contested rainforests of Southeast Asia comes teak’s closest alternative: shorea.
 This particular tropical hardwood has a similar heft and hardness to teak, as well as comparable density.
 It has a tight grain and is suitable for detailed carving.
 Thanks to its high oil content, it is largely resistant to rot and insect infestation.
 When freshly cut, shorea exhibits a light golden hue, which can be maintained if quickly varnished.
 Left untreated, the color fades over time into a silvery gray shade, not unlike that of older teak.

 Despite its many similarities to the pricier wood, shorea is more affordable than teak due to the simple laws of supply and demand.
 Despite an increasing demand from buyers looking for serviceable alternatives to teak, shorea plantations can provide sufficient quantities of timber to fulfill their needs.